rajfal/rajfal.github.io/_posts/2018-01-13-Docker-Neo4j-container-setup.md

 Also:
   : - wherever you see a --volume parameter, Docker is instructed to connect the directory on your local file system with its equivalent inside the Neo4j Docker container
   : - note that connecting /conf directories must be linked, if you want the container utilize specific settings inside a customized neo4j.conf configuration file.
 This we will do shortly
   : - parameter neo4j:x.x.x refers to the version of Neo4j image you wish to run.
-If that version is not yet available in your local Docker repository, Docker will download it from [[^1]Docker Hub]
+If that version is not yet available in your local Docker repository, Docker will download it from its Neo4j Repository [[^1]]
   : - publishing of the two ports, 7474 and 7687 will allow you to interact with the graph data via Neo4j Browser

-3. Make a customised neo4j.conf configuration file
+3. Find image reference to the running Neo4j container
 ```bash
 sudo mv /var/lib/mysql-files/soil_survey.csv data-import-directory/
 ```

-3. Insert 1 file headers line at the top, and save the CSV file
+3. Make a customised neo4j.conf configuration file
 ```bash
 sed -i '1i Hort_Client,Contractor,Region,Locality,Soil_Service,Solution,Soil_Issue,Date_Reported,Date_Actioned,DaysToAction' data-import-directory/soil_survey.csv
 ```

-4. If you make a mistake, delete the added line
+4. Stop Docker container, upload file, and restart
 ```bash
 sed -i '1d' import-directory/soil_survey.csv
 ```

-5. Preview first 3 lines
+5. Output after restarting the container
 ```bash
 head -3  import-directory/soil_survey.csv
 Hort_Client,Contractor,Region,Locality,Soil_Service,Solution,Soil_Issue,Date_Reported,Date_Actioned,DaysToAction